center-for-threat-informed-defense/sensor-mappings-to-attack/docs/methodology/step1.rst

 - `Zeek Reference Documentation <https://docs.zeek.org/en/master/script-reference/proto-analyzers.html#>`_
 - `CloudTrail Documentation <https://docs.aws.amazon.com/cloudtrail/>`_

-When selecting events to map, the following coniderations were used:
+When selecting events to map, the following considerations were used:

 - The scope of the events consists of telemetry that can be collected by a sensor or logging system which may collect information relevant to identifying the action being performed by an adversary, sequence of actions, or the results of those actions.
 - The events are considered as native to the sensor and made available on the platform.
 The intent is not to provide a mapping for all settings/features of individual platform services.
 This is a non-trivial undertaking that may be explored at a later time.